cuustard/uni/SCC.131.md

 - Clock Rate
   - 3GHz processor makes 3 billion ticks per second
-  - instructions take different number of ticks so bad
+  - instructions take different numbers of ticks so bad
 - Millions of Instructions Per Second (MIPS)
-  - Better than previous but depends which instructions are counted (number of instructions)
+  - Better than previous but depends on which instructions are counted (number of instructions)
   - Different Results for programs
 - Floating Point Operations Per Second (FLOPS)
   - Better indication of speed where it counts

 Density Limitations

-- number of transistores per square inch
+- number of transistors per square inch
 - Moore's Law

-## Lectur 3
+## Lecture 3 - Information Coding

-## Lecture 4
+## Lecture 4 - Information Coding Part 2